 We’re back with another noteworthy lens, and this one’s a real legend for Nikon photographers of a certain age.
-Yes, if you were shooting film during the 1960s or in any of the subsequent three decades, you’ll likely have heard of this lens, owned this lens, loved this lens, or coveted this lens.
+If you were shooting film during the 1960s or in any of the subsequent three decades, you’ll likely have heard of this lens, owned this lens, loved this lens, or coveted this lens.
 It’s Nikon’s Nikkor 105mm F/2.5, and it’s one of the best mid-telephoto and portrait lenses in the world.

-That’s right.
-This lens is pretty much famous.
+That’s right – this lens is famous.

 So let’s take a closer look.
 What is it about this lens that makes photographers gaze longingly through the mists of time?
 Why is it so spectacular?
 And how is it suited to today’s era of mirror-less cameras and DSLRs?

-To start, let’s talk about compatibility of Pre-AI, AI and AIs lenses with various camera setups.
-If you’re unsure of the fundamental differences between Pre-AI, AI, and AIs lenses, a little reading will help.
+To start, let’s talk about compatibility of pre-AI, AI and AIs lenses with various camera setups.
+If you’re unsure of the fundamental differences between pre-AI, AI, and AIs lenses, a little reading will help.

 Compatibility issues melt away instantly when shooting today’s crop of mirror-less cameras.
 Mounted via an adapter to a mirror-less camera, all these lenses will be functionally indistinguishable.
 If you’re one of the many mirror-less lovers who can’t get enough of legacy glass (and we don’t blame you), simply find the model you like best at the best available price, mount it, and shoot.